testdouble/testdouble.js/README.md

 For everything else, there is `thenDo()`. `thenDo` takes a function which will be invoked whenever satisfied  with all the arguments and bound to the same `this` context that the test double function was actually invoked with.
-This callback is useful for covering tricky cases not handled elsewhere, and may be a potential extension point for building on top of the library's stubbing capabilities.
+Whatever your `thenDo` function returns will be returned by the test double when the stubbing is satisfied.
+This configuration is useful for covering tricky cases not handled elsewhere, and may be a potential extension point for building on top of the library's stubbing capabilities.

 ### `td.verify()` for verifying interactions